Battery life varies depending on use and other factors. Examples are detailed here:

 - Check your Exchange Calendar for errors.

-- Remove watch face complications and monitor battery performance as you add them back:
+- Remove watch face complications and monitor performance as you add them back: